Common Name(s): Horse chestnut

 Odor: No characteristic odor.

-Pricing/Availability: Not regularly available in the United States, availability is likely to be limited to its natural range in Europe, where prices should be moderate.
+Pricing/Availability: Not regularly available in North America, availability is likely to be limited to its natural range in Europe, where prices should be moderate.

 Common Uses: Veneer, furniture, plywood, interior trim, and turned objects.

 Comments: So named because nuts from the tree are toxic to horses.
-And despite having “chestnut” in its common name, it’s not closely related to the wood that has traditionally been referred to as Chestnut in the Castanea genus.
-Horse Chestnut is actually related to its American counterpart in the Aesculus genus, Buckeye.
+Despite having “chestnut” in its common name, it’s not closely related to the wood that has traditionally been referred to as chestnut in the Castanea genus.
+Horse chestnut is actually related to its American counterpart in the Aesculus genus, yellow buckeye.